octopus-network/octopus-appchain-anchor/README.md

 * Create a new (empty) `validator set` for the next `era` that stored in this contract.
 * Store the `total benefit` and `unprofitable validator id list` carried by the `appchain message` in the `validator set` of next `era`.
 * Restore the state of the `validator set` of next `era` by sequentially applying all staking histories happened before the time of this `appchain message` is received.
 During this process, also generate a copy of the status of all `validator`(s) in the `validator set` of next `era` for the query of appchain nodes.
 (Because the data struct for query of appchain nodes may be defferent with the internal storage of this contract.)
-* Calculate the unwithdrawed benefit of all validators and delegators in the `validator set` of next `era` based on the `total benefit` and `unprofitable validator id list` of the `era` (distribute the `total benefit` proportionally to all profitable validators and delegators), and store the results in the `validator set` of next `era`.
+* Calculate the unwithdrawn benefit of all validators and delegators in the `validator set` of next `era` based on the `total benefit` and `unprofitable validator id list` of the `era` (distribute the `total benefit` proportionally to all profitable validators and delegators), and store the results in the `validator set` of next `era`.
 * Change the next `era` stored in this contract to the new `era`.

 > The next `era` stored in this contract is the one before the new `era` specified by current `appchain message`.
 It is actually the `era` which is specified by the last `appchain message` of this type.